Khudi: Concept of Khudi

 In The Secrets of the Self, Iqbal has pictured the infinite potentialities of the human self.
 He formulates the hierarchic stages in which it can be achieved.
 "In the poem he has defined what an individual life is, what is its motive power, in what way it should be developed, what is its goal, and how that goal is to be reached".
 The creative unfolding of the human self is at the heart of Iqbal’s concept of self in the poem.
-At the start of the poem, Iqbal invites the readers and gives a call for realization of the selfhood:
+At the start of the poem, Iqbal invites the readers and gives a call for realisation of the selfhood: